TsudaKageyu/minhook/README.md

 - ####v1.3 -

+  * Changed the parameters to Windows-friendly types. (void* to LPVOID)
   * Fixed some small bugs.
   * Reorganized the source files.
   * Reduced the footprint a little more.